datawithshoaib/Excel-Projects/Call Centre Dashboard/README.md

 ![dashboard](call_centre_dashboard.png)

 1. **Navigate to the 'Customer Centre Report'** sheet to view the main dashboard.
-2. **Explore Interactive Elements**: Use pivot tables and slicers to filter by representative, call duration, satisfaction rating, and customer demographics.
+2. **Explore Interactive Elements**: Use slicers to filter by representative, call duration, satisfaction rating, and customer demographics.
 3. **Identify Trends and Patterns**: Analyze call volumes, satisfaction ratings, and customer purchase patterns to make data-backed operational adjustments.

-## ⚠️ Challenges & Limitations

-- **Data Gaps**: Satisfaction and purchase behavior are recorded only for available data, which may miss some customer sentiments or revenue.
-- **Manual Data Validation**: Certain demographic details might require manual entry or verification, depending on data collection practices.

 ## 👥 Audience